CyberMango/openbox_configs/README.md

-My configuration directory for openbox. pretty basic for now (and probably forever), except it contains a winkey+arrow window movements that mimic windows10's.
+My configurations directory for openbox. pretty basic for now (and probably forever), except it contains a winkey+arrow window movements that mimic windows10's.

 Winky+arrow movements were developed to work only for a single monitor, and they include: